 Plastic packaging products often referred to as flexible packaging products fluctuate in price throughout any given year.
-Unfortunately the majority of price fluctuations are increases in prices.
+Unfortunately, the majority of price fluctuations are increasing in prices.
 We want to help explain what determines the price of plastic packaging products.
 First, we need to gain a basic understanding of how plastic products are made.

 Most Plastics packaging products and materials are made from plastic resin pellets.
 The type of pellets and additives to the pellets depend on the type of products being produced.
 Some plastic pellets include premixed additives and some manufacturers melt the pellets and add the proper additives during production.
 Different additives achieve different desired results.
 Some common additives are:

 Plastisizers: Increase the plasticity or fluidity of plastics.
 Commonly used in PVC (Poly Vinyl Chloride) products to make them more flexible and durable.

 Colorants: Adds color to plastic materials.